infinitesm/AimAware/README.md

-# Visient
+# AimAware

-Visient is a prototype machine learning pipeline for real-time detection of aimbot behavior primarily in Minecraft 1.8, concept applicable to other versions & games.
+AimAware is a prototype machine learning pipeline for real-time detection of aimbot behavior primarily in Minecraft 1.8, concept applicable to other versions & games.
 It analyzes player aiming patterns to distinguish human users from automated aiming software.
 Visient operates as an end-to-end ML detection prototype, from data collection to live inference.

 ---